kgorskowski/rds_bckup/README.md

 We use the RDS backup script for Lambda in a few projects and Terraform gives me the opportunity to have it easily reproducable for other projects.
 That's about it.
 If you like it, install Terraform, clone the repo, copy the the .example file to terraform.tfvars and fill in your variables.
 Then you run "terraform get" to initialize the modules, "terraform plan" to see what resources will be created and if you are fine with it, finally "terraform apply" to create the resources.
 The script itself will copy only automated snaphots in cronlike intervals.
 Check the AWS config for the correct CloudWatch Event syntax.
-(and if you find any catastrophic error, please drop me a line)
+(and if you find any catastrophic error, please drop me a line) BTW as the Lambda function generation happens locally on your machine, the function on AWS will not get automatically replaced when you make changes in the code or vars.
+Seems like it is necessary recreate the full stack with "terrafom destroy" and then "terraform apply" again to push changes in the function to AWS.
+If I find a workaround, I will update the repository.